 Temporal Layers (8 bits): The number of specific temporal layers requested.
 If 0, the sender of the SCR is willing to receive the media for this sub-session channel in any temporal layering within the receive parameters defined in their SDP.
 For H264 AVC this should be set to 0.

 This is followed by a number of 16-bit Temporal Layer blocks equal to the number of temporal layers defined; each block gives the frame-rate of the temporal layer requested in hundreds of a frame per seconds.

+TLV Section (Variable Length): In version 1 of the SCR no TLVs are allowed and this section must be left out.
+In version 2 of the SCR zero or more TLVs are allowed.
+A receiver must ignore TLV with type fields that it does not understand.
+TLVs have the following format.

+TLV Type (8 bits): The type of the TLV, valid types are:

+Reserved (0): Not allowed, reserved for padding.

+Maximum Number of Reference Frames (1): The maximum number of allowed reference frames for this H264 stream.
+The length of this TLV must be 1 and the value is an unsigned 8 bit integer.
+If not present, the value defaults to 1.
+If present and the value is set to 0, then the value defaults to 1.

+TLV Length (8 bits): The length of the TLV in bytes not including the type and length fields.
+A value of 0 is valid and indicates that there is no value field for this TLV.

+TLV Value (Variable Length): The value of the TLV, interpretation is defined by the type and length of the TLV.

 Finally, the H.264-specific info must be padded with 0s to be 32-bit aligned.